-About These Guidelines
+1. About the Guidelines

-Why do we have the Business Practices Guidelines?
+Why do we have Business Practices Guidelines?

-The Business Practices Guidelines ("Guidelines") serve as our 'code of conduct' and helps us do the right thing for the right reasons and in the right way.
+The Business Practices Guidelines ("Guidelines") serve as our code of conduct.
+They guide us to do the right thing for the right reasons and in the right way.

-These Guidelines also identify important policies, resources to find answers when you need them, and who to contact to report your concerns or questions.
-The Guidelines cannot describe every law and policy that may apply to your expected conduct or business dealings, but they help to ensure that together, we are all going in the right direction.
-Our Company can only live up to its ethical and legal commitments if each of us lives up to those commitments every day.
-For that reason, each of us is responsible for speaking up if we believe that someone is doing something - or about to do something - that violates these Guidelines, the Company's policies or the law.
-That's the way we protect our most valuable asset - our reputation - that assures many more years of success.
+These Guidelines also identify important policies and resources to find answers when you need them.
+They inform you who to contact to report your concerns or questions.
+The Guidelines cannot describe every law and policy that may apply to your expected conduct or business dealings, but they help to ensure that we are all going in the right direction.

+Our Company can only live up to its ethical and legal commitments if each of us lives up to them daily.
+For that reason, each of us is responsible for speaking up if we believe that someone is doing something - or about to do something - that violates these Guidelines, the Company's policies, or the law.
+That's how we protect our most valuable asset - our reputation - that assures many more years of success.

-About the Guidelines
+1. About the Guidelines